Northern Syria Buffer Zone: Analysis

-The Kurdish Rudaw Media Network asserted that Turkey does not have a pressing "security concern" for a buffer zone at all, noting that Turkey had managed to successfully prevent any border crossings during the Siege of Kobanî without the need for a buffer zone.
+The Kurdish Rudaw Media Network asserted that Turkey did not have a pressing "security concern" for a buffer zone at all, noting that Turkey had managed to successfully prevent any border crossings during the siege of Kobanî without the need for a buffer zone.

-The Turkish Ahval agency reported that joint US-Turkish patrols suggested that the United States was "submitting" to Turkish demands and thus providing Turkey an 'entrée' into even more demands.
+The Turkish Ahval agency reported that joint U.S.-Turkish patrols suggested that the United States was "submitting" to Turkish demands and thus providing Turkey an 'entrée' into even more demands.

-The Central Asia-Caucasus Institute's Turkey Analyst publication reported that Turkish authorities may view the buffer zone as a way to "move beyond Kobanî" and restart the by that point highly troubled US- Turkey relations, while giving political leverage to US President Donald Trump to continue delaying the implementation of US congress-mandated sanctions against Turkey, which were voted in due to the Turkish purchase of S-400 missile systems from Russia.
+The Central Asia-Caucasus Institute's Turkey Analyst publication reported that Turkish authorities may have viewed the buffer zone as a way to "move beyond Kobanî" and restart the strained US- Turkey relations at the time, while giving political leverage to U.S. President Donald Trump to continue delaying the implementation of U.S. Congress-mandated sanctions against Turkey, which were voted in due to Turkey purchasing S-400 missile systems from Russia.

-The conservative US Washington Examiner described the establishment of the buffer zone as "appeasement", which it dubbed "a terrible idea".
-The publication described Turkish intelligence as "deeply flawed and politicised", claimed that members of Turkish President Erdogan's family and even Erdogan himself might have "supported" both ISIL and Al-Qaeda and asserted that Turkey's previous incursion into Northern Syria had ended in "anti-Kurdish ethnic cleansing".
+The conservative American news outlet Washington Examiner described the establishment of the buffer zone as "appeasement", which it dubbed "a terrible idea".
+The publication described Turkish intelligence as "deeply flawed and politicised", claimed that members of Turkish President Recep Tayyip Erdoğan's family and even Erdoğan himself might have "supported" both the Islamic State and al-Qaeda and asserted that Turkey's previous incursion into Northern Syria had ended in "anti-Kurdish ethnic cleansing".

 The Israeli Jerusalem Post newspaper described the establishment of the buffer zone due to Turkish threats as a "rewriting of international law", which implicitly recognized a "right to invade" and would have great implications for other world conflicts by allowing militarily powerful nations to unilaterally assert themselves over weaker ones.

 Russian-Turkish buffer zone

-On 22 October, the Turkish and Russian presidents met and reached a deal aimed at concluding the Turkish offensive, based in part on the first buffer zone deal, but with significant changes and excluding the United States.
+On 22 October, Turkish President Recep Tayyip Erdoğan and Russian President Vladimir Putin met and reached a deal aimed at concluding the Turkish offensive in Northern Syria, based in part on the first buffer zone deal, but with significant changes and excluding the United States.